nestordemeure/breviarium/README.md

 pandoc data/english.md -o breviarium.epub --toc --metadata title="Breviarium Politicorum" --metadata author="Mazarin" --metadata translator="Nestor D."
 ```

-[^improvement]: If this were to do again, I would provide the section text to be translated (extracted from the text) inside the prompt to reduce likelihood of translating too much / not enough as well as reduce mental load for the model.
+[^improvement]: If I were to do this again, I would provide the text of the section to be translated (extracted from the full text) inside the prompt to reduce likelihood of translating too much / not enough as well as reduce mental load for the model.

 ## TODO

-* check against Latin:
-* `first shake a wolf skin over them`
-* `Being too sharp in action is precarious.`
-* `Examine giving gifts and feasting as if they were hostile plans.`
-* `Admitting a secret is more difficult than holding captive an enemy plotting against your life.`
-* `Simulating Affections` might be mistitled, `Reigning in emotions`?
+* edit the full text for redeability